Stassi Schroeder Defends Katie And Tom: Attacks On Lala Kent Getting Old?

 Stassi Schroeder is going through her own heartbreak these days as she’s dealing with her breakup from Patrick.
 Schroeder talked about this on last night’s episode of Vanderpump Rules as a person named Kyle kept hitting on her.
-She revealed that she was not pleased about his approach, and she shut him down.
+She revealed that she was not pleased with his approach, and she shut him down.
 And while Stassi’s friends may not be the best people to bring out when it comes to scoring a date, Stassi has her friends’ backs when Lala Kent decides to slam them.
 Even though Lala supposedly quit SUR and Vanderpump Rules, it sounds like things are still icy between her and Schroeder.

 According to a new tweet, Stassi Schroeder revealed that she wants Lala to stop talking about her friends on social media.
 This week, Kent’s friend supposedly ran into Tom Schwartz, and while Tom could have gone crazy on her for everything Lala has said about his wife, he chose to simply call her a rude name.
 And when Kent heard that, she had to mock him on social media.